Georgia Sports Betting: Legal Daily Fantasy Sports Options Available

 Remote registration

 Remote registration allows sports bettors to complete the sign-up process without confirming their details and identity at a physical location, such as a casino.
-If Georgia sports betting becomes a reality, so should remote registration via sportsbook apps.
+You can utilize remote registration for all of the Georgia daily fantasy sports operators that offer mobile wagering.

 Within state borders

-Georgia sports betting will follow the script laid out by the federal government.
-Those actively placing wagers will not be permitted to use Georgia sportsbooks when traveling out of state.
-Any operator that obtains a Georgia sports betting license will use geofencing technology to block users not located in the Peach State.
+Georgia follows the script laid out by the federal government: Those actively placing wagers will not be permitted to use Georgia DFS sites when traveling out of state.

 Retail sportsbooks